ErpNetDocs/tech/modules/financials/excise/setup.md

 ## 2. The Base measurement unit of products should be same as measurement unit used in article 28 and article 29 from law on excises and tax warehouses

-## 3. It must be defined custom atributes with the following codes
+## 3. It must be defined custom attributes with the following codes

 ### 3.1.
 Products